 The drilling industry is cyclical and the Corporation's drilling fluids business is directly affected by fluctuations in the level and complexity of oil and natural gas exploration and development activity carried on by its clients.
 In Canada, drilling activity is seasonal and, in turn, throughout North America it is directly affected by a variety of factors including: weather; oil, natural gas, and natural gas liquids prices; access to drilling and completion equipment; availability of qualified personnel; access to capital markets; and government policies including, but not limited to, royalty, environmental, and industry regulations.
-Any prolonged or significant decrease in energy prices, economic activity, or adverse change in government regulations could have a significant negative impact on exploration and development drilling activity in North America and, in turn, demand for the Corporation's products and services.
+Any prolonged or significant decrease in energy prices, economic activity, or adverse change in government regulations could have a significant negative impact on exploration and development drilling activity in North America and, in turn, demand for the Corporation's drilling and completions fluids and related services.

-Crude oil prices have been relatively robust over the past few years but continue to face volatility in the face of macro-economic forces.
-As a result of these robust crude pricing levels, oil production for both the US and Canada has increased steadily over the period of 2008-2012 as the charts below demonstrate.
-This trend is due primarily to the fact that US and Canadian Operators have focused their efforts on drilling horizontal oil wells into newly established resource plays.
+Crude oil prices have been relatively robust over the past few years but at times are volatile in the face of macroeconomic forces.
+As a result of these robust crude pricing levels, oil production for both the US and Canada has increased steadily over the period of 2008-2013.
+This trend is due primarily to the increased oil output from oilsands development and the fact that US and Canadian Operators have focused their efforts on drilling horizontal oil wells into several newly established resource plays.